 - Register with a GP and ensure you have all the necessary medical documents.

 - Research schools and childcare options if you have children.

 - Find out about employment opportunities in the area and start looking for a job if necessary.

 - Hire a reputable moving company to help you with the move.

 Are you considering moving to Peterborough?
 When you’ve decided and ready to move, why not check out our moving checklist.
 Looking to store things or you’d just like a bit more space in your new home, get in contact with a member of staff at our Peterborough store.

 We also offer:

-- Flexibility: if you need to, you can scale up or down your storage unit to suit your needs.
+- Flexibility: If you need to, you can scale up or down your storage unit to suit your needs.
 Just get in touch with our store today, and only pay for what you need.

-- On-site extras: for all of your packing needs, head over to our box shop now while we also offer shelves and racking to keep your unit tidy along with trolleys and lift access for ease when moving in and out.
+- On-site extras: For all of your packing needs, head over to our box shop now while we also offer shelves and racking to keep your unit tidy along with trolleys and lift access for ease when moving in and out.